It’s a day that celebrates love and commitment, but do you know the true meaning behind all of the traditions?

 The throwing of confetti

-This tradition originated in the Victorian era when rice was thrown at couples as they left the church.
+This tradition originated in the Victorian era when rice was thrown at couples as they left the church – ouch!

-The idea was that the rice would bring good luck and fertility to the couple.
+It was thought that the rice would bring good luck and fertility to the couple.
 A flamboyant way of saying ‘I wish you and your family all the best and I hope you make lots of babies!’
 These days we throw confetti as a symbol of joy and good luck.

 The couple drinks champagne